mdn/content/files/en-us/glossary/first_meaningful_paint/index.md

 FMP is very sensitive to small differences in the page load.
 This can lead to inconsistent (bimodal) results.
 The metric's definition relies on browser-specific implementation details, which means it can't be standardized and has not been implemented in all web browsers.

 > **Warning:** First Meaningful Paint (FMP) is deprecated in Lighthouse 6.0.
-Moving forward, consider using [Largest Contentful Paint](https://wicg.github.io/largest-contentful-paint/) instead.
+Moving forward, consider using the [LargestContentfulPaint API](https://wicg.github.io/largest-contentful-paint/) instead.

 ## See also